elmtree-askmo/cloudcannon-app/content/learn/health-studies/what-role-do-genetic-makeup-and-lifestyle-play-in-individual-determinants-of-health.md

 url: /learn/health-studies/questions/what-role-do-genetic-makeup-and-lifestyle-play-in-individual-determinants-of-health
 score: -1.0
 related_article1:
-    id: 162971
+    id: 163015
-    title: How can the validity and causality of associations be evaluated in epidemiologic investigations?
+    title: >-
+        How do income and education function as social determinants of health?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-can-the-validity-and-causality-of-associations-be-evaluated-in-epidemiologic-investigations
+    url: /learn/health-studies/questions/how-do-income-and-education-function-as-social-determinants-of-health
 related_article2:
-    id: 162974
+    id: 162962
+    title: >-
-    title: How does random sampling differ from systematic and stratified sampling in biostatistics?
+        What are the advantages of using random sampling in biostatistics?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-does-random-sampling-differ-from-systematic-and-stratified-sampling-in-biostatistics
+    url: /learn/health-studies/questions/what-are-the-advantages-of-using-random-sampling-in-biostatistics
 related_article3:
     id: 163023
+    title: >-
-    title: How are confidence intervals used to interpret the precision of an estimate in epidemiologic research?
+        How are confidence intervals used to interpret the precision of an estimate in epidemiologic research?
     subject: Health Studies
     url: /learn/health-studies/questions/how-are-confidence-intervals-used-to-interpret-the-precision-of-an-estimate-in-epidemiologic-research
 related_article4:
-    id: 163017
+    id: 163012
-    title: How is the PICO framework used to structure clinical research questions?
+    title: >-
+        Who are some key figures in the historical development of epidemiology, and what were their contributions?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-is-the-pico-framework-used-to-structure-clinical-research-questions
+    url: /learn/health-studies/questions/who-are-some-key-figures-in-the-historical-development-of-epidemiology-and-what-were-their-contributions
 related_article5:
-    id: 162958
+    id: 163019
-    title: How do political and economic factors serve as environmental and societal determinants of health?
+    title: >-
+        What are the differences between primary and secondary data in epidemiologic research?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-do-political-and-economic-factors-serve-as-environmental-and-societal-determinants-of-health
+    url: /learn/health-studies/questions/what-are-the-differences-between-primary-and-secondary-data-in-epidemiologic-research
 ---

 &nbsp;